 For example, the managers may be aware of an internal assessment of the company’s current value that shows that the company’s offer price exceeds the private assessment of the company.
 Investors will be at a disadvantage because they will purchase the company’s stock without knowing that the company is overvalued.
 If the managers inform the investors about the overvaluation of the company and the investors proceed to buy the stock, there will no longer be a state of adverse selection.

 Solution to Adverse Selection

 One of the ways that insurance companies can avoid adverse selection is by grouping high-risk individuals and charging them higher premiums.
-For example, insurance companies should charge different premium rates to clients depending on the age, health condition, postcode, weight, medical history, family medical history, hobbies, lifestyle risk (obesity, smoking, and diabetes), driving record and occupation.
+For example, insurance companies charge different premium rates to clients depending on their age, health condition, weight, medical history, hobbies, lifestyle risk (obesity, smoking, and diabetes), driving record, and occupation.

 The abovementioned factors impact a person’s health and life expectancy and can determine the company’s potential to pay a claim.
 During underwriting, the company should determine whether to give a potential client an insurance policy and calculate the premium to charge the specific client.

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep learning and advancing your career, the additional CFI resources below will be useful: